adizona/aws-datalake/articles/partitioning_data_on_s3.md

 Storing data on S3 is one of the primary tasks as part of building a data lake on AWS.
 However, partitioning the data at the time of storing it is key to improving performance and reducing costs at the time of running queries on it using Amazon Athena.
 Athena leverages Hive for [partitioning](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-AlterPartition) data.
 By partitioning in the right way, you can restrict the amount of data scanned by each query.

+To better understand this, let's use a real world example.
+The [**Global Database of Events, Language and Tone (GDELT)**](https://www.gdeltproject.org/) project monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, counts, themes, sources, emotions, quotes, images and events driving our global society every second of every day.

 1. Start by creating an S3 bucket in your AWS account.
 I would recommend to create it in us-east-1 since the source GDELT data is in us-east-1 and would be fast to copy over.
     ```
     aws s3 mb s3://<yournamehere>-gdelt-open-data --region us-east-1